 Philip Sutton’s exuberant paintings express the poetry he sees all around him.
 At the age of 93, he still paints and draws every day as he has throughout his life.
 His work is full of bright colour, painted with a freedom and clarity reminiscent of Matisse but entirely his own.
 His treatment of his varied subject matter is always full of wonder, often combined with humour.
 The poetry of his vision is made wonderful to us by his brush, while his titles are often quotations from Shakespeare and other poets.
 As The Times critic John Russell Taylor wrote, ‘All you need to understand and appreciate Philip Sutton is a lively eye and open mind.
 You do not have to make your way painfully towards him: his art will welcome you with open arms.’

 In 2014 Philip Sutton and his wife Heather moved back to Dorset, where he was born.
-Very sadly Heather died earlier this summer after 56 years of marriage.
+Very sadly Heather died in 2017 after 56 years of marriage.
 Philip continues to paint every day.
 Flowers, still lives, portraits and self-portraits in oils and charcoal are as full of poetry and his unique vision as ever.
-His show included new work alongside other pivotal pieces in Sladers Yard gallery, a historic working building that lends itself to Philip’s vibrant joyful work.
-He is excited by the space and its proximity to the sea which he has always loved and painted.
+His show includes new work alongside other glorious paintings in Sladers Yard gallery, a historic working building that lends itself to Philip’s vibrant joyful work.